jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Some folks think that Agile is about going fast.
 It’s not.
 It’s never been about going fast.
 Agile is about knowing, as early as possible, just how screwed we are._ ― Robert C. Martin

+_Velocity is a vector, not a scalor.
+If an organization on focuses on speed and not direction, it just gets lost faster._ ― Jim Humelsine

 # Requirements

 _The act of describing a program in unambiguous detail and the act of programming are one and the same._ — Kevlin Henney